DraftShift/Docs/docs/hardware/toolheads.md

 ???+ info "Printing"
-    Officially supported toolheads do not require modification to work with StealthChanger, only the addition of the Stealthchanger backplate and possibly a spacer.
+    Officially supported toolheads do not require modification to work with StealthChanger, only the addition of the StealthChanger backplate and possibly a spacer.
 Each toolhead can be sourced from their respective repositories.
 Toolheads that are not officially supported will require modification to work with StealthChanger and will be marked as a usermod.

 ??? info "Extruders"
     * You can use any extruder you want as long as it is supported by the toolhead of your choice.